Healthy Pantry Essentials – Part 2

 Breakfast accompaniments

 • Rolled Oats or Quinoa flakes if you’re gluten-free (although gluten-free oats can be found).
-Great for making morning porridge as well as using in healthy baking recipes
+Great for making morning porridge as well as using in healthy baking recipes.

 • Almond milk.
-A healthier alternative to commercially produced cow’s milk which has had all the good enzymes removed through heating and filtering processes.
+A healthier alternative to commercially produced cow’s milk, which has had all the good enzymes removed through heating and filtering processes.
 Ensure you select unsweetened almond milk or make your own (it’s just almonds and water!)

 • Chia seeds.
-A wonderfully nutritious addition to smoothies, porridge, and cereals
+A wonderfully nutritious addition to smoothies, porridge, and cereals.

 • LSA.
 Stands for Linseed, sunflower, and almond.
 This is simply a blend of ground nuts, which adds nutrition to smoothies and can be sprinkled over cereal and porridge.
 You can also purchase LSC – linseed, sunflower, and chia.
-In fact, it takes about one minute to make your own LSA or similar combination.
+In fact, it takes about one minute to make your own LSA or a similar combination.
 If you have a food processor, just add any combination of raw nuts and seeds, grind them up, and that’s it.
 Fast, easy, and cheaper than the bought stuff.

 Spreads for your grocery items list

 • Honey.
 Wonderful to have with lemon and hot water as a winter immune-boosting drink.
-Also a great sweetener to use in baking.
+Also, a great sweetener to use in baking.
 Honey has a much lower GI (glycaemic index) value than sugar.
-Therefore it will have less impact on blood sugar levels.
-Ideally purchase raw honey, which has all it’s original nutrients still in tact.
+Therefore, it will have less impact on blood sugar levels.
+Ideally purchase raw honey, which has all its original nutrients still intact.

 Adjust your grocery items list today for a healthy food kitchen!
 You’ll also want to check that you’ve read my top five tips for healthy eating habits.